Libya and weapons of mass destruction: Dismantlement

-Chemical weapons
+Chemical weapons program

+A RAF Tornado striking the Scud missile launcher during the military intervention in Libya in 2011.

 In August 1987, the Chadian government accused Libya of using chemical weapons during the Chadian–Libyan War.
-Reportedly, Libya obtained chemical munitions from East Germany during the 1970s (with other reports claiming that the Libyans received chemical warfare training from the Soviet Union and some chemical agents from Poland in 1980), or from Iran in exchange for naval mines for their tanker war against Iraq.
+In 1970, Libya under Gaddafi received Scud missile launchers and obtained chemical munitions from the former Soviet Union and the East Germany with other reports claiming that the Libyans received chemical warfare training from the Soviet Union and some chemical agents from Poland in 1980, or from Iran in exchange for naval mines for their tanker war against Iraq.
 In response to these claims the United States shipped 2,000 gas masks to Chad.
 According to West German intelligence reports, Libya was working on the construction of chemical weapons facility during the 1980s.

-Libya under Gaddafi actively maintained a chemical weapons program, which was ostensibly decommissioned in the 2000s and early 2010s as Gaddafi sought to normalise relations with the Western world.
+Libya under Gaddafi actively maintained a chemical weapons program and deliverable to Soviet-supplied missiles, which was ostensibly decommissioned in the 2003 and early 2010s as Gaddafi sought to normalise relations with the Western world.
 Libya acceded to the Chemical Weapons Convention with effect on 5 February 2004, and declared 24.7 metric tonnes of mustard gas, 1,390 metric tonnes of chemical precursors for making sarin, as well as 3,563 unloaded chemical weapon munitions (aerial bombs).

+Destruction

-The Organisation for the Prohibition of Chemical Weapons (OPCW) supervised the destruction of Libya's chemical weapons caches through February 2011, when it was forced to suspend its operations due to the uprising against Gaddafi and the resulting deterioration of the country's stability.
+The Organisation for the Prohibition of Chemical Weapons (OPCW) supervised the destruction of Libya's chemical weapons through February 2011, when it was forced to suspend its operations due to the uprising against Gaddafi and the resulting deterioration of the country's stability.
 By then, Libya had destroyed 40% of its precursor materials and 55% of its mustard gas, as well as 3,500 chemical weapon munitions.
 In early September 2011, OPCW Director-General Ahmet Üzümcü said reports he had received indicated that the remaining weapons were secure and had not fallen into the hands of militant groups.

 A stockpile of mustard gas, which the OPCW reported the regime may have attempted to hide from inspectors overseeing the chemical weapons program's dismantlement, was reportedly found in the Jufra District by anti-Gaddafi fighters less than two weeks later.
 In late September it was reported by the Wall Street Journal that a major ammunition complex, including chemical-weapons-capable artillery shells, was unguarded and open to looting.
 In December 2012 a senior Spanish intelligence official said that Al Qaeda in the Islamic Maghreb "probably also has non-conventional arms, basically chemical, as a result of the loss of control of arsenals", with Libya the most likely source.

 Libya's National Transitional Council cooperated with the OPCW in the destruction of the remaining chemical weapons.
 After assessing the chemical stockpiles, the OPCW set a deadline for the destruction of the weapons by the Libyan government.
 As of September 2013, 1.6 metric tons of mustard blister agent loaded in artillery rounds, 2.5 metric tons of congealed mustard agent, and 846 metric tons of chemical weapons ingredients remained to be destroyed.